-A vehicle specific Tire and Loading Information label is attached to the vehicle's center pillar (B-pillar).
-With the driver's door open, you will find the label attached below the door lock post (striker).

-The Tire and Loading Information label lists the number of occupant seating positions (A), and the maximum vehicle capacity weight (B) in kilograms and pounds.
+A vehicle specific Tire and Loading Information label is attached to the center pillar (B-pillar) of your vehicle.
+With the driver's door open, you will find the label attached below the door latch.
+This label shows the number of occupant seating positions (A), and the maximum vehicle capacity weight (B) in kilograms and pounds.

-The Tire and Loading Information label also lists the tire size of the original equipment tires (C) and the recommended cold tire inflation pressures (D).
-For more information on tires and inflation, see Tires on page 5-42 and Inflation - Tire Pressure on page 5-48.
+The Tire and Loading Information label also shows the size of the original equipment tires (C) and the recommended cold tire inflation pressures (D).
+For more information on tires and inflation see Tires on page 5-47 and Inflation - Tire Pressure on page 5-53.

-There is also important loading information on the Certification label.
-It tells you the Gross Vehicle Weight Rating (GVWR) and the Gross Axle Weight Rating (GAWR) for the front and rear axle, see "Certification Label" later in this section.
+There is also important loading information on the vehicle Certification label.
+It tells you the Gross Vehicle Weight Rating (GVWR) and the Gross Axle Weight Rating (GAWR) for the front and rear axle.
+See "Certification Label" later in this section.